markandre13/makehuman.js/README.md

 ## Current Status

+* All modifiers work and update the mesh.
-* Totally unusable work in progress. 😅
+* Nothing else... 😅
-* As of 2021-06-06 I succeeded to make some modifiers work.
-* The UI is done with [toad.js](https://github.com/markandre13/toad.js#readme).

 ## Why?